Phacus: Habitat and ecology

 Phacus are commonly found in freshwater habitats all over the world.
 Many species of this genus have been discovered in several countries, including Japan, the United States, Portugal, Brazil, Korea and the Philippines.
 Different members of the genus have been found in temperatures ranging from 11.4 to 21.6 °C, and a pH between 6.2 and 7.5.
 Phacus organisms are found in a range of freshwater environments (some more acidic or alkaline than others), prefer cooler temperatures, and on average exist in more neutral pH aquatic habitats.
-Many species of Phacus are considered to be euplanktonic (free-floating organisms or open water plankton) because they are commonly found together with other genera of Euglenophyta.
-These species include members of the genera Lepocinclis, Trachelomonas, Euglena, and many different kinds of algae, which are typically found in similar aquatic habitats.
-The planktonic environments Phacus are generally found include swamps, ditches, trenches, ponds and even in many rice fields throughout North America and around the world.
-They are a small part of phytoplankton communities, but do serve important purposes such as nutrient cycling and food web stability.
-Their keen ability to colonize in huge numbers makes them able to survive and thrive in areas where certain algae cannot.
-However, Phacus are not common inhabitants of stagnant environments because those areas often do not have proper organic composition.
+Many species of Phacus are considered to be euplanktonic (free-floating organisms or open water plankton) because they are commonly found together with other genera of euglenids such as Lepocinclis, Trachelomonas, Euglena.
+Although very common, they rarely become numerous enough to form blooms, unlike Euglena and Trachelomonas.

 Being in an organically enriched freshwater environment is essential for the development of these species.
 Different studies have shown that the addition or removal of certain organic elements can have profound effects on cell development.
 In studies using beef extract to increase organic content of certain cultures, some species of Phacus were observed to have clear morphological changes different from the controls.
 These changes include: increasing thickness of the cell, increase in paramylon bodies (both in size and number in Phacus curvicauda), and the overall structure of the cells.
 Regardless of a large or small change in organic enrichment, studies show a consistency to these morphological changes.
 However, the amount of change that occurs varies between species and is dependent on the specific organic nutrients present.
-If the amount of organic nutrients in the genus’ habitat is insufficient, occasionally they form resting cysts.
+If the amount of organic nutrients in the genus' habitat is insufficient, occasionally they form resting cysts.
 If this occurs, the cells would expand (swell) and become more rounded, and also lose their flagella.
 This increase in size forces the cell to increase the number of paramylon storage granules and develop a polysaccharide mucilaginous wall for protection until it enters a more habitable environment.
 In addition, cell division continues to take place even as a reproductive cyst.